-Apart from all of the various rooms you can take a look at, the building itself is worth taking a look at from the inside.
+Apart from the various rooms you can explore during your tour to the Grand People’s Study House, the building itself is worth taking in.
 Koreans aim to impress, and impress they do.
 The Grand People’s Study House is just that – Grand.
 Beautiful staircases and marble floors pave the way as you take a look around, and the high ceilings make for a light airy feel.

-Grand People’s Study House – Visiting
+Tour of the Grand People’s Study House